CenterforDigSchol/journal-editor-manual/1-7-publication.md

 ![Unpublish Issue](./images/1-7-4.png)

-Once un-published the issue will move back to the *Future Issues* section.
+Once un-published, the issue will move back to the *Future Issues* section.